What is the Express Entry CRS Score?

 Analyzing your CRS results

 The government of Canada conducts the Express Entry draws every two weeks, sometimes monthly.
 The branch of government that handles Express Entry is the IRCC.
 The IRCC stands for Immigration, Refugee, and Citizenship Canada.
 This body used to be called CIC until 2015.
-After that, there is no difference between the two except for the name.
-The CIC is now called the IRCC.
-See a list of recent draws on WorkStudyVisa.
+After that, there is no difference between the two except for the name, and the CIC is now called the IRCC.

 Check Latest Express Entry Invitations